-Harry Bains was born in the village of Hardaspur, near Phagwara in Punjab, India.
+Harry Bains was born in the village of Hardaspur near Phagwara in Punjab, India.
 After completing his college education in Phagwara, he moved to Canada in 1971.
 He landed at the Vancouver International Airport on June 15, 1971 and remembers how impressed he was at that time by the beauty and the cleanliness of Canada.
-This is when he made up his mind that he was going to permanently stay in his new home.
+This is when he made up his mind that he was going to permanently stay in his new home of Canada.

-However, just like all immigrants, he had to go through a lot of struggles and hardships.
-Harry spent his first few years in Ontario, where he worked in a foundry.
-After he got his immigration papers, he moved to BC and started working in a sawmill.
-Harry shares that in those days there was a lot of open racism practised.
+However, just like many other immigrants, he faced many struggles and hardships.
+Harry spent his first few years in Ontario where he worked in a foundry.
+After he got his immigration papers he moved to BC and started working in a sawmill.
+Harry shares that in those days there was a lot of open racism.
 There wasn’t even a single day where the community did not face any confrontation.
 Whenever he used to travel from Surrey to Vancouver, he was often confronted, shown the middle finger and verbally abused.